 How do we use personal information?

-Generally, we will collect, use and hold you information for the purposes of:
+Generally, we will collect, use and hold your information for:

 assessing applications for and providing G&P products and services